 6.1 Information that we collect may be stored and processed in and transferred between any of the countries in which we operate in order to enable us to use the information in accordance with this policy.

 6.2 Information that we collect may be transferred to countries which do not have data protection laws equivalent to those in force in the European Economic Area.

 6.3 You expressly agree to the transfers of personal information described in this Section 6.

 7.1 This Section 7 sets out our data retention policies and procedure, which are designed to help ensure that we comply with our legal obligations in relation to the retention and deletion of personal information.

 7.2 Personal information that we process for any purpose or purposes shall not be kept for longer than is necessary for that purpose or those purposes.
 Our data retention period is currently set to 36 months.
-We have ascertained that as this is a business to business enquiry that we have a legitimate interest to hold your data for this period in order to keep you up to date on all our products and offerings.
-Your data is stored on 2 factor authentication secured CRM software, that also have physical security measures in place that have passed ISO 9001 & 27001 accreditation.
+We have ascertained that as this is a business-to-business enquiry we have a legitimate interest to hold your data for this period in order to keep you up to date on all our products and offerings.
+Your data is stored on 2-factor authentication secured CRM software, that also has physical security measures in place that have passed both ISO 9001 & ISO-27001 accreditation.
 Your data is stored for future contact by our sales/marketing team around the initial reason you contacted us, as well as for other related products that we feel appropriate.

 7.3 Without prejudice to Section 7.2, we will usually delete personal data falling within the categories set out below at the date/time set out below:

 (a) All personal data will be deleted upon request from you, the data subject.
-We define as this is a business to business relationship, that we have a legitimate interest to hold your data to keep in contact with you until you contact us to say otherwise, or unsubscribe from our newsletter contact.
+We define as this as a business-to-business relationship, that we have a legitimate interest to hold your data to keep in contact with you until you contact us to say otherwise or unsubscribe from our newsletter contact.